Understand one thing about Amazon SEO:

 A bounce is when someone clicks on your listing, has a quick look, then leaves because your product isn’t what they thought it would be, Amazon takes note.
 If too much traffic is bouncing off your page then Amazon will begin to demote your listing in the search results.

 After all, Amazon only wants to display listings that convert well and make them money.
 Because many sellers don’t understand how Amazon’s search engine works, they mistakenly assume it operates like Google.
+It’s not enough to meet the minimum Amazon image requirements or properly naming the image file with the UPC code you purchased.
+A listing that converts focuses on each step in the customer journey to try and make the sale.

 For the sake of this article we’re focusing on optimizing Amazon keywords for search and customer relevancy: